linKhehe/ZaneAPI-docs/docs/index.rst

    api
    examples

-If you are unable to find what you are looking for, use the following pages.
+If you are unable to find what you are looking for, use the following page.

-* :ref:`genindex`
 * :ref:`search`